rtolsma/rtolsma.github.io/_posts/2023-06-05-stanford-reflection.markdown

 **Highlights**:
-- I _really really_ loved playing Spikeball with friends, and for 1-2 hours on average _every_ day was my go-to social activity throughout the perfect spring weather.
+- I _really really_ loved playing Spikeball with friends, and for 1-2 hours on average _every_ day was my go-to social activity throughout the perfect Spring weather.
 I also scheduled daily meals and hangouts with everyone I possibly could that remained on campus
 - Started a habit of taking photos and videos of fun activities in the moment, with the goal of just saving to view for later (I don't post on social media much).
 The photos and videos from Senior Spring are things I still view and enjoy, and I've kept this up post-grad as one of my favorite ongoing habits

 **Mistakes**: